 Equity funding solutions work best if you’re comfortable giving up some control of your company and have connections.
 Expectations of rapid growth are also required, as your investors will want a quick return on their investment.
 For this reason, it tends to work best for startups rather than established small businesses that need cash to cover expenses or grow.
 It can also be challenging to connect with venture capitalists or angel investors who are primed to hear a pitch.

 Most small business owners will find it much easier to secure debt funding.
 Going this route, you’ll have a debt to pay back, but you won’t be giving up control or tied to an investor for an extended period or the life of the business.
 It’s also usually much faster than equity funding.

-It's worth noting that there is an often-overlooked third form of funding that is technically neither debt nor equity funding.
-Referred to as invoice factoring or invoice financing, the funding solution involves selling your unpaid invoices to a factoring company.
-While the concept relies on debt, it's paid when your customers remit invoice payment to the factoring company, thus creating a third avenue for cash flow acceleration.
+It’s worth noting that there is an often-overlooked third form of small business financing that is technically neither debt nor equity funding.
+Referred to as invoice factoring or invoice financing, this source of business funding involves selling your unpaid invoices to a factoring company.
+While the concept relies on debt, it’s paid when your customers remit invoice payment to the factoring company, thus creating a third party for cash flow acceleration.
 Additional information will be covered in the related section below.

 Best Small-Business Funding Options 2021

-Once you know which funding options fit your business plan best, you can then move into selecting which types of funding will meet your needs and are likely to get you the cash you require.
+Once you know which financing options fit your business plan best, you can then move into selecting which types of funding will meet your needs and are likely to get you the immediate cash you require.

 1. Bank Loans

 Loans work best for established businesses with good credit that want a large lump sum and an extended period to pay it back.
 Both traditional business loans and Small Business Administration (SBA) loans come from the same funding source—a financial institution like a bank, credit union, or online lender.
 They’ll have similar requirements and terms too.